salpida-foundation/sal-meter-competition/docs/04_faq_extended_en.md

 **SICS does:**

-- Interpret canonical standards (CAIS, Sal-Meter definitions)
+- Interpret canonical documents (CAIS, Sal-Meter definitions)
 - Resolve disputes regarding rule interpretation
-- Maintain non-drift of governance and standards
+- Prevent reinterpretation drift of standards

 **SICS does not:**

 - Score teams
 - Rank prototypes
+- Approve or reject technical approaches
-- Allocate research support or rewards
+- Allocate funding
-- Influence technical evaluation outcomes
+- Influence evaluation outcomes

-In short: **SICS defines the rules but does not play the game.**
+In short: **SICS defines the rules.
+Others evaluate compliance.**

 ---

 ### Q3.
 Can SICS influence results indirectly?

 **A.**
-No. This is intentionally prevented by design.
+No. The competition is explicitly designed to prevent this.

-Safeguards include:
+Structural safeguards include:

-1. **Separation of powers**
+1. **Separation of authority**
-   - Rule interpretation (SICS) and scoring (independent judges) are institutionally separated
+   - Interpretation (SICS) and evaluation (judges) are institutionally separated

 2. **Conflict-of-interest exclusion**
-   - Judges with financial or institutional conflicts are excluded
+   - Any judge with financial or institutional overlap is excluded

-3. **Public traceability**
+3. **Open traceability**
-   - Validation logic and results are published in open repositories
+   - Validation logic and results are published openly

-4. **Dispute scope limitation**
+4. **Strict dispute limits**
-   - Only rule compliance may be reviewed
+   - Only rule interpretation may be reviewed
-   - Scores themselves are not renegotiated
+   - Scores and rankings are final

-If this governance model is uncomfortable, participation beyond Track C is not recommended.
+If this governance model is unacceptable, **do not apply beyond Track C**.

 ---

-## 2. Validation and CRO Involvement
+## 2. Validation, CROs, and Medical Scope

 ### Q4.
 Who performs final validation?

 **A.**
 Final validation is conducted by an **independent Contract Research Organization (CRO)**.

-The CRO’s role is strictly limited to **measurement execution**.

 The CRO:

 - Executes predefined validation protocols
-- Reports raw and processed data
+- Reports raw and processed measurement data

 The CRO does **not**:

 - Redefine CAIS metrics
-- Propose alternative interpretations
+- Interpret results philosophically
-- Certify or endorse systems
+- Certify, approve, or endorse devices

-Interpretive authority resides exclusively in the **canonical DOI-registered documents**.
+All interpretive authority remains fixed in **DOI-registered canonical documents**.

 ---

 ### Q5.
 Is this clinical or medical validation?

 **A.**
-No. This is intentional.
+No. Explicitly not.

 - This is **research-grade validation only**
-- No diagnostic, therapeutic, or medical claims are permitted
+- No diagnostic, therapeutic, or clinical claims are permitted
-- Regulatory or clinical pathways are explicitly out of scope
+- No regulatory pathways are involved

-If your work requires clinical endpoints or regulatory approval, this competition is not suitable at this stage.
+If your work requires medical-device classification, regulatory clearance, or clinical endpoints, **this competition is not appropriate**.

 ---